-New students will be admitted to the Exercise Science major as freshmen.
+Students will be admitted to the Exercise Science major as first-year students with possible transfer opportunities considered each year in February.
 Admission is highly competitive, with preference being given to students with strong preparation in mathematics and science.

 All students in the Department of Kinesiology will be required to successfully complete two writing intensive courses within the College of Agriculture, Health and Natural Resources.
-The W courses in each of the major program fields will develop writing skills specific to the content area domain and will be consistent with the practices of professionals in the areas of athletic training and exercise physiology.
-Courses that will satisfy the W requirement include KINS 3099W, 3155W, 3165W, 3530W, 3697W, and 4510W.
-The information literacy competency requirement for students in the Department of Kinesiology will be satisfied by the successful completion of the W courses within each major.
+The W courses will develop writing skills specific to the content area domain and will be consistent with the practices of professionals in the areas of exercise physiology and exercise-related fields.
+Courses that will satisfy the W requirement include KINS 3099W, 3530W, 3545W, 3697W, 4205W, and 4510W.
+The information literacy competency requirement for students in the Department of Kinesiology will be satisfied by the successful completion of the W courses within the major.

-Students enrolled in the Exercise Science major who intend to join the Athletic Training graduate program should seek specific course advice from their major advisors during the first year.
+Students enrolled in the Exercise Science major who intend to join the Athletic Training or Physical Therapy graduate programs should seek specific course advice from their major advisors during the first year.